-Corinda has been in a period of steady growth with an increase in student enrolment numbers over the past three years.
-Data is sourced from school's annual utilities return and is reliant on the accuracy of these returns.
+Corinda Stated School has been in a period of growth with a gradual increase in student enrolment numbers over the past ten years.

+School Data relevant to the environmental impact is sourced from school's annual utilities return and is reliant on the accuracy of these returns.